Close

 a.
 Conservation of Energy

 Your Company continually takes steps to absorb and adopt the latest technologies and innovations in the Garment Industry.
-These initiatives should enable the facilities to become more efficient and productive as the company expands, thus helping to conserve energy.
+These initiatives would enable the facilities to become more efficient and productive as the company expands, thus helping to conserve energy.

 Our commitment to reduce energy consumption is achieved through installation of energy efficient fixtures, clutch motors to sewing machines, and power factor optimization initiatives among others.
 All machinery and equipment are being continuously serviced, updated and overhauled to maintain them in good and energy efficient condition.
 This resulted in consumption of lesser energy consumption.